sicked-tiger/PTCGPB-Solo/README.md

 __Clicking top right at "Country or Menu"__
 - MuMu's emulator resolution must be 540x960 with 220dpi
 - Windows scale needs to be set to 125% in your windows display settings.
 If you have multiple monitors then all of them need to be set to 125%
-- The game needs to be in english
 - HDR needs to be off
 - Resolution is incorrect in mumu settings
 - Don't press MuMu's align window button